mohanrohit/books-api/docs/step1.md

 };

 ```
 I like to keep the schema definition separate from the `sequelize.define()` call, and I like to name my tables explicitly, so those are the changes I made.
-The `Book` model, I told `sequelize`, corresponds to rows in the `books` table.
+The `Book` model, I told `Sequelize`, corresponds to rows in the `books` table.

 The migration script, `20181005183603-create-book.js` looks like this: